e18e/e18e/docs/guide/cleanup.md

 - Dependencies which are duplicated (either through multiple versions, or multiple dependencies achieving the same goals).
 - Very large (install size) dependencies.

-Back to our vite example - at the time of writing this, we can see in the rollup bundle that both `fast-glob` and `glob` are bundled into vite.
+Back to our vite example: At the time of writing this, we can see in the rollup bundle that both `fast-glob` and `glob` are bundled into vite.

 This will mean we are bundling two non-trivial packages which essentially do the same thing.
 We have found a possible performance improvement!